Main-Proxy/main_proxy/README.md

 This application is based on the [master_proxy](https://github.com/wojtekmach/acme_bank/tree/master/apps/master_proxy) application inside the [acme_bank](https://github.com/wojtekmach/acme_bank) project, which was based on a gist shared by [Gazler](https://github.com/Gazler).

+This particular fork reimagines the OTP app version into a supervisor pattern that allows runtime config to be passed in and overwrite the compile-time config, allowing for greater flexibility from deployment to deployment.

 ## Installation

 Add `master_proxy` to your list of dependencies in `mix.exs`.